Sride/ng2-ion-range-slider/README.md

     {
       ...
       "scripts": [
             "../node_modules/jquery/dist/jquery.min.js",
             "../node_modules/ion-rangeslider/js/ion.rangeSlider.min.js"
       ],
       ...
 ```

-Also add the ion-range-slider style and skin css to the styles section in your ``.angular-cli.json``
+Also add the ion-range-slider style and skin css to the styles section in your ``.angular-cli.jso``
 ```
 {
   ...